cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 {% imgTag /img/guides/mochawesome-report.png "Mochawesome HTML report" %}

 For more information, see {% url 'Integrating Mochawesome reporter with Cypress's http://antontelesh.github.io/testing/2019/02/04/mochawesome-merge.html %}

+{% history %}
+{% url "4.4.2" changelog %} | Custom Mocha reporters updated to use the version of Mocha bundled with Cypress.
+No need to install `mocha` separately to use custom reporters.
+{% endhistory %}